-As soon as a geometry datafile has been read, or a new geometry has been created, the Parent Window is filled, and the Graphics pull down menu becomes active.

-Once the Graphics pull down menu becomes active, clicking on the Parent Window Graphics function opens the Graphics pull down menu.
+Once a geometry datafile has been read, or a new geometry has been created, the Parent Window is filled, and the Graphics pull down menu becomes active.
+Then, clicking on the Parent Window Graphics function opens the Graphics pull down menu.